EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

     END;
 ```

-**This UPSERT pattern can be problematic:** In general, do no use MERGE statements in transactional (OLTP) databases, even though they are valid in ETL processes.
+**This UPSERT pattern can be problematic:** In general, do not use MERGE statements in transactional (OLTP) databases, even though they are valid in ETL processes.
 If you do encounter MERGE statements in OLTP databases, be sure to address potential concurrency issues as described below.
 MERGE can be used for ETL processing if it is assured to NOT be run concurrently.

 - See [What To Avoid If You Want To Use MERGE](https://michaeljswart.com/2021/08/what-to-avoid-if-you-want-to-use-merge/#:~:text=So%20just%20to,MERGE) article by Michael J. Swart
 - See [Use Caution with SQL Server's MERGE Statement](https://www.mssqltips.com/sqlservertip/3074/use-caution-with-sql-servers-merge-statement/#:~:text=function%20as%20expected.-,Conclusion,-I%20am%20not) article by Aaron Bertrand